 Your community can be the Indigenous community where you live or come from.
 It also includes your support network and people you interact with.
 If you live outside of an Indigenous community, you still have a community.

 3. Are you connected to any specific Indigenous Community, Nation, Band, or Culture(s)?
 4. How much education do you have?
 (Elementary, High School, GED, Post-Secondary or College, Certificates, Courses, or Programs)?
 5. Are there any activities, hobbies, or pastimes that you like to do?
 Are there any activities (cultural, spiritual, emotional, creative, educational, physical) that you would enjoy participating in?

-6. Do you have any personal goals you are pursuing or would like to pursue?
+6. Do you have like to pursue? any personal goals you ar e pursuing c or would